RosarioAraujo1/minxful_CST438_Project-/README.md

 Also, i did notice the time of the database is off.
 We need to fix that.

 I need to fix the  path('forum', include('forum.urls')), this is not working.
 I have no idea why!

+# 12/7/19 - Pernille

+To be able to run the application bootstrap much be installed.
+When the enviorment is active run this command: pip install django-crispy-forms

+Make sure setting.py have this:

+INSTALLED_APPS = [
+    ...

+    'crispy_forms',
+]

+CRISPY_TEMPLATE_PACK = 'bootstrap4'